-Remember to grind both your lavender and cannabis.
-Then pack the bowl with cannabis, and blanket it with lavender.
+Remember to grind both your dried lavender flowers and cannabis.
+Then pack the bowl with cannabis, and blanket it with fresh lavender buds first.
 This way you can light the lavender first.
-This allows you to get the benefits of smoking lavender first, and the THC, CBD, and other cannabinoids will follow.
+This allows you to get the health benefits of lavender by smoking lavender flower first, and the THC, CBD, and other cannabinoids will follow.

-There are endless other ways to smoke lavender, but here are some great ideas:
+There are endless other ways to make people smoke lavender, but here are some great ideas: